TanStack Start: A Mental Model for Next.js Developers

 })Functionally identical.
 The distinction: TanStack server routes and server functions are separate concepts.
 Server routes are for public-facing HTTP endpoints (REST APIs, webhooks).
 Server functions are for internal client-server RPC.
 Do not use server functions as API endpoints for external consumers — they have CSRF protection and serialization constraints that assume a same-origin TanStack client.

-Next.js has a built-in Metadata API — you export metadata or generateMetadata from any page or layout:
+Next.js has a built-in Metadata API — you export metadata or generateMetadata from any page or layout.
+TanStack Start uses @unhead/react (or react-helmet-async) for document head management:

 // Next.js — built-in metadata API